Mudslinger Pottery & On-line Shopping

 Revelation Illustrated

-So is Mudslinger Pottery Established?
+(So is Mudslinger Pottery Established?
 I don’t know.
 I’m still here, even in this market.
 I just bought a new calendar to hang on the wall to scribble in more names.
 I look to the New Year ahead and think to myself, “WHAT THE HELL am I DOING!”
 Where are those names going to come from?
 Who will they be?
 Where will they come from?
 When will that big commission finally come in?
 How am I going to be able to keep up with my responsibilities and expenses?
 Sometimes I’ll suggest to people that, I’m helping them do something that they could never do on their own.
 Well – I guess that, by Faith I’ll keep going, and He will keep helping me do something that I could never do on my own.
-The POTTER, helping the potter, helping people to be a potter.
+The POTTER, helping the potter, helping people to be a potter.)
+I had copied it from the 2013 letter, which I had copied from the 2011 letter.

 Captain Mudslinger - At Your Service